What is the difference between soft tampons and natural sponges?

 There are a few available brands of soft tampons, including nevernot.
 Soft tampons tend to be made from man-made foam, which means they come without the risk of pre-existing bacteria colonisation. nevernot soft tampons are made of polyurethane foam which is tested and certified to be free from harmful or damaging substances.
 In fact, this is the same material they use to make baby care products – so it is super safe for your vagina!
 The ergonomic shape, smooth texture, and flexible nature of nevernot soft tampons mean microtrauma is unlikely to occur.
 This is because the material adapts to your body and it’s movements.
 The soft tampon products even undergo regular quality assurance testing to ensure that the materials used do not damage tissues or cells.

 nevernot soft tampons are intended to be single use.
 This greatly reduces the risk of TSS to levels comparable to standard tampons or a menstrual cup vs a sea sponge.
-This obviously poses questions in regards to the sustainability of the product, as they are not reusable.
-In order to guarantee the highest possible sustainability, nevernot places particular emphasis on fair production and environmentally friendly packaging – in addition, nevernot is working on alternative materials in order to be able to significantly reduce the consumption of petroleum in production and the CO2 emissions of the processes.
+This obviously poses questions in regards to the sustainability of the product, as they are not reusable. nevernot combats this through a variety of measures including packaging and manufacturing choices.
+In fact, you can read about it in this blog.

 In conclusion, menstrual sea sponges and soft tampons could not be more different.
 Sea sponges contain the remnants of a lifetime’s filtration, which can alter the vagina’s biome, cause trauma and lead to infection.
 A quick side story – during my time working in occupational health for sex workers, I had to remove pieces of a disintegrated sea sponge from someone’s vagina… In comparison, a soft tampon such as nevernot is designed for vaginal use.
 They are made in a way to reduce microtrauma and infection risk.
 The biggest indicator of the vast difference between these two products is that sea sponges are cosmetic and soft tampons are licenced for personal hygiene.
 As a Doctor, I would not recommend that you use a product that is not even certified as safe for your insides!
 In comparison, soft tampons can offer you a comfortable and flexible way through your period.